 All you need to use is a combination of coconut butter, powdered monk fruit sweetener, and sorghum syrup so you have a vegan fudge.

 Let me explain…

-Coconut Butter: You want to use coconut BUTTER, not coconut cream or coconut milk.
+Coconut Butter: You want to use coconut BUTTER, not coconut oil, coconut cream or coconut milk.

 Powdered Monk Fruit Sweetener: Then you want to sweeten the easy pumpkin fudge with powdered monk fruit sweetener, one of my favorite no calorie sweeteners.